 From Adolescence through Adulthood' has been translated in eight languages.

-She is also co-author of the book Autism Spectrum, Sexuality and the Law (Attwood, Hénault & Dubin), published by Jessica Kingsley Publisher, London (2014).
+She is also co-author of the book Autism Spectrum, Sexuality and the Law (Attwood, Hénault & Dubin), published by Jessica Kingsley Publisher, London (2014) and available Here.

 Dr. Lyne Taillefer is a psychologist.
 She received her Ph.D.